TimL20/icinga2api_py/doc/12_Basic_API_Client.rst

 There is a very basic API client in icinga2api_py.api named API, which is a usefull wrapper around
 `requests <https://github.com/requests/requests>`__.
 This client is there to make building a request for the Icinga2 API easy.
-By default, the requests and responses built by this Client are ``models.APIRequest``\ s and ``models.APIResponse``\ s.
-The ``APIResponse`` object is the really similar to the Response object returned from a requests request to the Icinga2 API (and that is not a coincidence).
-The Client uses and inherits from requests.Session, this way data like e.g. authentication data is stored for all requests done with this client.
+The client is easy to customize by extending it in a subclass.
+By default, the requests and responses built by this Client are :class:`icinga2api_py.models.APIRequest`\ s and :class:`icinga2api_py.models.APIResponse`\ s.
+The ``APIResponse`` object is very similar to the Response object returned from a requests request to the Icinga2 API (and that is not a coincidence).

+The Client uses and inherits from requests.Session, this way data for e.g. authentication is stored for all requests made with this client.

 Construct an API client
 -----------------------